2 / 5 Stars

 |10 Years (Annualized)||N/A|

 The investment seeks a high level of income exempt from federal income tax.
-To pursue its objective, under normal market conditions, the fund invests at least 80% of its net assets in municipal bonds that pay interest exempt from federal income tax.
-Under normal market conditions, it invests a substantial portion of its assets in lower rated municipal bonds (commonly referred to as "below investment grade," "high yield," or "junk" bonds).
-Lower rated municipal bonds are rated BB/Ba or lower.
-The fund is non-diversified.
+Under normal conditions, the fund invests at least 80% of its net assets in municipal bonds that pay interest exempt from federal income tax.
+It invests a substantial portion of its assets in lower rated municipal bonds (commonly referred to as "below investment grade," "high yield," or "junk" bonds).
+The fund's dollar-weighted average maturity generally is expected to be between ten and twenty-five years, but will vary with market conditions.
+It is non-diversified.

 Fees are High compared to funds in the same category.